 Location: Specify the physical location for this Scripting system.
 The location is displayed in reports.

-Vendor: Leave IBM as the vendor of Scripting.
+Vendor: Replace AppVendor with an appropriate value for your Scripting application.
 This information is displayed in reports.

 Version: Specify the version of this Scripting system.
 The version is displayed in reports.